insin/nwb/docs/guides/QuickDevelopment.md

 ## React Alternatives Compatibility

-Inferno and Preact both provide compatibility layers which simulate React APIs and generally patch up features which are different are or missing compared to React, to allow them to run existing React code.
+Inferno and Preact both provide compatibility layers which simulate React APIs and patch up features which are different or missing compared to React, to allow them to run existing React code.

 ### React Compatible Builds with `--inferno` or `--preact`